 Skip to main content

 Stämpfli Legal Premium brings the Swiss legal library of Stämpfli Verlag AG (Bern) into Libra — including the Berner Kommentar, the in-depth article-by-article commentary on the Swiss Civil Code (ZGB) and Code of Obligations (OR).
-Libra and Stämpfli work together exclusively: the publisher’s works are available in Libra, and Stämpfli’s content is accessible only through Libra.
+It is an add-on module for Swiss teams: everything else in the Swiss catalogue is included with your subscription, this one is bought on top of it.
 It works through your normal research, not a separate database.
-When you ask a question, Libra’s answer carries citations to the relevant Stämpfli works.
-Each citation is clickable and opens the full text in Stämpfli’s own platform, LEXIA — no separate login, the jump uses single sign-on.
+When you ask a question, Libra searches the Stämpfli library alongside your other sources and the answer carries citations to the relevant Stämpfli works.
+Each citation is a link back to the cited document on Stämpfli’s own platform, so you can read the passage in full context.

 Libra mascot presenting

 Cite the Berner Kommentar by article, “BK zu Art.
 18 OR”, “BK zu Art.
 28 ZGB”, and Libra pulls the entry.
-Click the citation to read the full passage in LEXIA.
+Click the citation to open the passage at Stämpfli.

 What you can ask